freer4/stackagejs/README.md

 ## Front-End definition

-`Database` is a simple object acting as a faux-database to keep fetched data cached.
+`Database` is a simple object to keep fetched data cached.
 Utilizing proxies, attempting to access a `Table` for the first time will create that Table on the `Database` object.

-`Table` is also a simple object, here akin to a database model, accessed from the `Database` object like so: `Database[MyModel.name]`.
+`Table` is also a simple object, accessed from the `Database` object like so: `Database[MyModel.name]`.
 It utilizes proxies to create empty `Records` as they are asked for or discovered.

 `Record` is an instance of a given Model class, as they are defined from your ORM's stackage.
 Access a record like so: `Database[MyModel.name][PK]`.
 The first time a record is accessed directly, it will ask its corresponding API for the available data.
 There are utilities to pre-fetch at will, and re-fetch at will or with an expiration setting.